Overview

 To create an automation, perform the following:

-In the navigation pane, click Automation.
+In the navigation pane, click Settings then under the System section click Automation.

 Enter a name for the automation rule.

-The automation editor appears.
+Click Create automation.
+The automation workflow editor appears.

 2. Create the trigger